-The tubes will ventilate the middle ear after the fluid is gone.
-And they help relieve hearing problems.
+- Ventilates the middle ear after the fluid is gone.

-Most tubes stay in place for about 6 to 12 months, after which they usually fall out on their own.
+Most tubes stay in place for about 6 to 12 months and then usually fall out on their own.
 After the tubes are out, the hole in the eardrum usually closes in 3 to 4 weeks.
 Some children need tubes put back in their ears because fluid behind the eardrum returns.